jweygandt/ofd-wearos-digital-watchface/README.md

 # Play/Pause

-A really big feature being added is the ability to pause/resume music with different methods.
+A really big feature added is the ability to pause/resume music with different methods.
 Imagine listening to Spotify, on a ski slope, mittens on.
 You really cannot navigate to Spotify, if needed, and then have the precision to tap the pause button.
 Right now by placing Virutal Play/Pause Complication in position 7 you can toggle it to 2 modes: 1)stop-disabled, 2)pause-tap and visibility enabled.
 So with tapenabled you simply tap the screen anywhere other than complicaiton 7 or the music playing icon and it will toggle play/pause.
 With visibility enabled, when the watch face becomes visible play pauses, and when not visible play resumes.
 Allowing you to run spotify the app, and use buttons to bring up watch face, and (customised) double press to go to last app.
 Pause/resume by the button push.
-I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible.
+I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible (actually that is a big hack right now as well).
 BE SURE TO DISABLE THE SOS MODE on the triple button press.
-Likely the effort to get to the button with ski clothes on will not bring the watch out of ambient, so you must do a button press to achieve that.
-This means the resume music will be " press-pause-double-press", which sometimes is a triple press.
+The effort to get to the button with ski clothes on may not bring the watch out of ambient, so you must do a button press to achieve that.
-(actually that is a big hack right now as well)
+This means the resume music will be "press-pause-double-press", which sometimes is a triple press.

 # Virtual Complications